gremble0/gline.nvim/README.md

 ```

 The `:init()` method should do things you want to only be executed once, when doing initial setup.
 This could be things like setting some internal state, parsing some options, setting highlights, etc. The `:make()` method will be called every time the tabline is redrawn where the string it returns is added into the tab.

+Here is a very simple example of how you can make a custom component and include it in your tabline
 ```lua
 ---@class Gline.Component.Example : Gline.Component
 local ExampleComponent = {}